lastowl/OnlyT/README.md

 ### Download

-If you just want to install the application, please download the [OnlyTSetup.exe](https://github.com/AntonyCorbett/OnlyT/releases/latest) file (there is also a portable version if you'd prefer to just copy a folder).
+Download the latest release from this fork's [Releases page](../../releases/latest).

+For the original Windows-only version, see the [original OnlyT releases](https://github.com/AntonyCorbett/OnlyT/releases/latest).

 ### Help

-See the [wiki](https://github.com/AntonyCorbett/OnlyT/wiki) for basic instructions and for information on where to get further help.
+See the [original wiki](https://github.com/AntonyCorbett/OnlyT/wiki) for basic instructions and for information on where to get further help.

 See the [FAQ](https://github.com/AntonyCorbett/OnlyT/wiki/FAQ) for frequently asked questions.

 ### License, etc

-OnlyT is Copyright &copy; 2018, 2024 Antony Corbett and other contributors under the [MIT license](LICENSE).
+This fork is based on OnlyT, Copyright &copy; 2018, 2024 Antony Corbett and other contributors under the [MIT license](LICENSE).
+Fork modifications are also released under the MIT license.

 NAudio (Mark Heath) is used under the Microsoft Public License (Ms-PL).
 MaterialDesign themes (James Willock, Mulholland Software and Contributors) is used under the MIT license.
 NUglify, Copyright (c) 2016, Alexandre Mutel.
 QRCode (Raffael Herrmann) is used under MIT.
 Serilog is used under the Apache License Version 2.0, January 2004.
 LiteDB (Mauricio David) is used under the MIT License.
 PDFSharp is used under the MIT License.